Freundlich History, Family Crest & Coats of Arms

 Freundlich Spelling Variations

 Spelling variations of this family name include: Freund, Freunde, Freundde, Fruend (northern Germany), Fruende, Fruendde, Freundl (Bavaria), Freundle, Freundel and many more.

 Early Notables of the Freundlich family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Freundlich Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Freundlich Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Freundlich family to the New World and Oceana
+Migration of the Freundlich family

 Some of the first settlers of this family name or some of its variants were: Johan Freund, who settled in America in 1709 with his wife and family.
 Frederick Freundt and Johannes Freund both arrived in Philadelphia in 1753.

 Contemporary Notables of the name Freundlich (post 1700)

 - Eli Freundlich, American politician, Candidate for New York State Assembly 19th District, 1966